Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-After preliminary pretraining experiments, we applied additional filtering to address data quality issues and maintain stable training conditions.
-Particularly, HLS tiles from central Greenland with persistent quality issues were removed from the dataset.
-We also sub-sampled full sea and desert regions due to their very low or high reflectance values to 10\% to improve pretraining stability and avoid over-representation of homogeneous areas.
-Sea samples were filtered using the Fmask, while desert samples were reduced on a tile level.
-These filtering steps helped ensure that the dataset remained balanced, with a focus on diverse and representative land cover types, thereby supporting reliable model training and evaluation.
-The resulting pretraining dataset includes 4.2M training and 46k validation samples, which are visualized in Figure~\ref{fig:dataset_map}.
+After preliminary pretraining experiments, we applied additional filtering to address data quality issues and keep stable training conditions.
+Specifically, HLS tiles from central Greenland with persistent artifacts were removed.
+We also downsampled full sea and desert regions due to their very low or high reflectance values to improve pretraining stability and avoid over-representation of homogeneous areas.
+Sea-only samples were filtered using the \textit{Fmask} band, while desert samples were randomly subsampled from all desert tiles.
+The resulting pretraining dataset includes 4.2M training and 46k validation samples of size 256~$\times$~256 pixels, which are visualized in Figure~\ref{fig:dataset_map}.